About Mumbai

 Must-Try Local Dishes and Specialties:

-- Vada Pav: A quintessential Mumbai street food, consisting of a spicy potato fritter sandwiched in a soft bun.
+1. Vada Pav: Mumbai's iconic street food, consisting of a spicy potato fritter sandwiched in a soft bun, is a must-try for any visitor.

 Food Customs and Dining Etiquette:

-- In Mumbai, it is common to eat with your hands, especially when enjoying dishes like biryani or thali meals.
+- Eating with Hands: It is common and acceptable to eat with your hands, especially when enjoying traditional Indian dishes.

-- Crawford Market: Explore this bustling market for fresh produce, spices, and street food stalls.
+- Crawford Market: Explore this bustling market for fresh produce, spices, and local snacks like chaat and samosas.

-- Mohammed Ali Road: Visit during Ramadan for the best street food experience, especially the kebabs and sweets.
+- Mohammed Ali Road: Visit during Ramadan to savor a variety of delectable street foods and traditional sweets.

 Tips for Dietary Restrictions or Food Allergies:

-- Always inform the staff about your allergies or dietary requirements to ensure a safe dining experience.
+- Allergies: Inform restaurant staff about any food allergies or dietary restrictions to ensure a safe dining experience.
+Many eateries are accommodating and willing to customize dishes to suit your needs.

-Traditional Vada Pav: prepared with local ingredients and authentic recipes.
+Traditional Bademiya: prepared with local ingredients and authentic recipes.

-Traditional Pav Bhaji: prepared with local ingredients and authentic recipes.
+Traditional Café Madras: prepared with local ingredients and authentic recipes.

-Traditional Seafood Thali: prepared with local ingredients and authentic recipes.
+Traditional Britannia & Co: prepared with local ingredients and authentic recipes.

 Where to Stay